Complex Hyperbolic Structures on Disc Bundles over Surfaces

 Gluing a couple of transversal triangles of bisectors, we obtain in Section 3 a quadrangle of bisectors bounding a fundamental polyhedron for the group generated by $U,W\in\PU(2,1)$ with the relations $U^n=W^n=(U^{-1}W)^2=1$.
-The quadrangle furnishes a complex hyperbolic disc bundle over the turnover orbifold $\Bbb S^2(n,n,2)$ whose rational Euler number (see [Fen] for the definition) can be inferred from the fractional Euler quantities of the involved triangles.
+The quadrangle furnishes a complex hyperbolic disc bundle over the turnover orbifold $\Bbb S^2(n,n,2)$ whose rational Euler number (see [BSi] for the definition) can be inferred from the fractional Euler quantities of the involved triangles.
 Since $H_n$ is a subgroup of index $n$ in the turnover group, we get a complex hyperbolic disc bundle $M$ over a closed surface.
-Clearly, we~simultaneously obtain a compact $3$-manifold (a circle bundle over a closed surface) admitting spherical CR-structure.
+Clearly, we~simultaneously obtain a compact $3$-manifold (a circle bundle over a closed surface) admitting a spherical CR structure.

 In the above way, we construct a huge family of explicit examples of disc bundles $M$.
 All of them satisfy the inequality $\frac12\chi<e$ and the equality $2(\chi+e)=3\tau$ (with negative $\chi,e,\tau$).
 The inequality was never valid for previously known examples and the equality was valid only in the $\Bbb C$-Fuchsian case.
-Since the equality is a necessary condition for the existence of a holomorphic section of $M$, we conjecture that there exists a holomorphic section in all our examples.
+Since the equality is a necessary condition for the existence of a holomorphic section of $M$ (in the sense that there are a disc bundle structure on $M$ and a smooth holomorphic surface $\Sigma\subset M$ that intersects every fibre exactly once), we conjecture that there exists a holomorphic section in all our examples.
 For many examples, $\tau$ is not integer, which implies in particular that the corresponding representation $\pi_1\Sigma\to\PU(2,1)$ cannot be lifted to $\SU(2,1)$.
 We obtain the first disc bundles $M$ admitting both real and complex hyperbolic structures.
-Passing to the corresponding circle bundles, we see that there exist circle bundles over closed orientable surfaces admitting simultaneously conformally flat and spherical CR-structures.
-(See also the beautiful examples constructed by Schwartz in [Sch1, Sch2].)
+Passing to the corresponding circle bundles, we see that there exist circle bundles over closed orientable surfaces admitting simultaneously conformally flat and spherical CR structures.
 For a more detailed discussion about the features of our examples and related conjectures, see Subsection 3.3.